How to monitor cluster availability with Apache Ambari in Azure HDInsight

 |NameNode High Availability Health||This service-level alert is triggered if either the Active NameNode or Standby NameNode aren't running.|

 |Percent JournalNodes Available||This alert is triggered if the number of down JournalNodes in the cluster is greater than the configured critical threshold.
 It aggregates the results of JournalNode process checks.|

 |Percent DataNodes Available||This alert is triggered if the number of down DataNodes in the cluster is greater than the configured critical threshold.
 It aggregates the results of DataNode process checks.|

 A full list of Ambari alerts that help monitor the availability of a cluster can be found here,

-To view details for an alert or modify criteria, click the name of the alert.
+To view details for an alert or modify criteria, select the name of the alert.
 Take DataNode Health Summary as an example.
 You can see a description of the alert as well as the specific criteria that will trigger a 'warning' or 'critical' alert and the check interval for the criteria.
-To edit the configuration, click the Edit button in the upper-right corner of the Configuration box.
+To edit the configuration, select the Edit button in the upper-right corner of the Configuration box.

 Here, you can edit the description and, more importantly, the check interval and thresholds for warning or critical alerts.

 In this example, you could make 2 unhealthy DataNodes trigger a critical alert and 1 unhealthy DataNode only trigger a warning.
 Select Save when you're done editing.